CamCove-Crichton/newborn-photography/README.md

 - Add a method to allow the admin to be able to approve requested bookings
 - Updated the Todo model so the due date and details fields are not mandatory and can be left blank
-- Made the mirgrations and migrated the changes to the database
+- Made the mirgrations and migrated the changes to the database Began working on the views by creating a class based view to display all Bookings

 ### Future Developments